maguzzz/AnimeByGenre/README.md

 # Anime by Genre

-<h2>A programm that outputs list of Animes based on user Genre input</h2>
+<h2>A programm that outputs lists of Animes based on user Genre input</h2>

 Namespace = camelCase